Respond • Recover • Protect

 Do these steps as soon as possible.

-• Contact your bank immediately to stop or recall payments.
+• Call your bank immediately to stop or attempt to recall payments.

 Avoid it first — then what to do if it happened.